flutter/website/src/docs/cookbook/effects/expandable-fab.md

 ---
 title: Create an expandable FAB
-description: How to implement a FAB that expands when tapped.
+description: How to implement a FAB that expands to multiple buttons when tapped.
 prev:
   title: Retrieve the value of a text field
   path: /docs/cookbook/forms/retrieve-input